VIDEO: McDougall Creek wildfire continues to grow in West Kelowna - Salmon Arm Observer

 The McDougall Creek wildfire is part of the Grouse Complex wildfire which includes the Walroy Lake wildfire in north Kelowna and the Clarke Creek wildfire in Lake Country.

-The Central Okanagan Emergency Operations Centre has launched the online search tool for residents of West Kelowna, Westbank First Nation and Central Okanagan West Electoral Area who were evacuated due to the wildfire.

-The tool only applies for residents who had a property placed on evacuation order, and the general public not on order are asked to be respectful and not currently use the tool, which can be accessed by going to www.cordemergency.ca/propertyinfo.
+The tool only applies to residents who had a property placed on evacuation order.
+It can be accessed on the Central Okanagan Emergency Operations website.

 @GaryBarnes109